vercel-solutions/next-workshop-app-dir/snippets/comparison/managing metadata.md

-# Managing head
+# Managing metadata
 In the pages directory, the next/head React component is used to manage <head> HTML elements such as title and meta.
-In the app directory, next/head is replaced with a new meta object defined in a segment.
+In the app directory, next/head is replaced with a new metadata object defined in a segment.

 ## Before
 ```jsx